 Nader Shah (d.
 1747) is often considered the last of the great (in the sense of “impressive,” not “good”) Central Asian conquerors, after Genghis Khan and Timur (Tamerlane), and (depending on who’s making the list) assorted other figures like the first Mughal Emperor Babur.
 He also the man who kept Iran more or less intact after the collapse of the Safavid dynasty in the early 18th century.
-The Safavids were defeated and removed from power in 1722 by a Ghilzai Afghan army under Mahmud Hotak (d.
-1725), and it was Nader (Nader Khan at the time), leader of the Afshar tribe that was part of the Safavids’ Turkic Qizilbash military base, who defeated the Afghans and restored nominal Safavid rule in 1729.
-This mostly fictitious Safavid revival lasted all of seven years before Nader got tired of the charade and assumed the throne himself, now as Nader Shah, in 1736.
-At a time when Iran was at its most vulnerable, Nader’s commanding reign and considerable military prowess not only defended its territory from outside threats but actually increased its regional power.
-He had, for example, more military success against the Ottomans than any of his Safavid predecessors–though, to be fair, the Ottomans were a lot weaker in the 1730s than they were in, say, the 1550s.
+After a Ghilzai Afghan army under Mahmud Hotak (d.
+1725) defeated the Safavids and ousted them from power in 1722, it fell to the Safavids’ Qizilbash army to restore order.
+It was Nader Khan, leader of the Turkic Afshar tribe, who overthrew the Afghans and restored nominal Safavid rule in 1729.
+I say “nominal” because from that point forward Nader was the real power in Iran.

 Read the rest at my new home, Foreign Exchanges!